Korean Air mulls rerouting flights to avoid Afghan airspace

-Korean Air Lines Co., South Korea's biggest carrier, said Monday it will consider rerouting flights to avoid Afghanistan's airspace following the Taliban's takeover of Kabul.
+Korean Air Lines, South Korea's biggest carrier, said Monday it will consider rerouting flights to avoid Afghanistan's airspace following the Taliban's takeover of Kabul.

 Korean Air said some of its cargo flights have used the Afghan airspace at high altitudes, though its passenger flights have not.